Repressor: Function

 If an inducer, a molecule that initiates the gene expression, is present, then it can interact with the repressor protein and detach it from the operator.
 RNA polymerase then can transcribe the message (expressing the gene).
 A co-repressor is a molecule that can bind to the repressor and make it bind to the operator tightly, which decreases transcription.

 A repressor that binds with a co-repressor is termed an aporepressor or inactive repressor.
 One type of aporepressor is the trp repressor, an important metabolic protein in bacteria.
-The above mechanism of repression is a type of a feedback mechanism because it only allows transcription to occur if a certain condition is present: the presence of specific inducer(s).
+The above mechanism of repression is a type of feedback mechanism because it only allows transcription to occur if a certain condition is present: the presence of specific inducer(s).
 In contrast, an active repressor binds directly to an operator to repress gene expression.

 While repressors are more commonly found in prokaryotes, they are rare in eukaryotes.
 Furthermore, most known eukaryotic repressors are found in simple organisms (e.g., yeast), and act by interacting directly with activators.
 This contrasts prokaryotic repressors which can also alter DNA or RNA structure.

 Within the eukaryotic genome are regions of DNA known as silencers.
 These are DNA sequences that bind to repressors to partially or fully repress a gene.
 Silencers can be located several bases upstream or downstream from the actual promoter of the gene.
 Repressors can also have two binding sites: one for the silencer region and one for the promoter.
 This causes chromosome looping, allowing the promoter region and the silencer region to come in proximity of each other.

 Examples of Repressors

 lac operon repressor

 The lacZYA operon houses genes encoding proteins needed for lactose breakdown.
 The lacI gene codes for a protein called "the repressor" or "the lac repressor", which functions to repressor of the lac operon.
 The gene lacI is situated immediately upstream of lacZYA but is transcribed from a lacI promoter.
 The lacI gene synthesizes LacI repressor protein.
 The LacI repressor protein represses lacZYA by binding to the operator sequence lacO.

 The lac repressor is constitutively expressed and usually bound to the operator region of the promoter, which interferes with the ability of RNA polymerase (RNAP) to begin transcription of the lac operon.
-In the presence of the inducer allolactose, the repressor changes conformation, reduces its DNA binding strength and dissociates from the operator DNA sequence in the promoter region of the lac operong.
+In the presence of the inducer allolactose, the repressor changes conformation, reduces its DNA binding strength and dissociates from the operator DNA sequence in the promoter region of the lac operon.
 RNAP is then able to bind to the promoter and begin transcription of the lacZYA gene.